Dev-AminMohebbi/SessionManager/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use and modify the code as needed.
+This project is open-source under the MIT License.
+You are welcome to use, modify, and distribute the code freely, provided that proper credit is given to the original author.
+Contributions and improvements are always appreciated.